sahitigupta/TheSparksFoundation-Tasks/README.md

 # TheSparksFoundation-Tasks

 ### Task 1 - Prediction using Supervised Machine Learning
-Predict the percentage of a student based on the number of study hours.
+Predict the percentage of a student based on the number of hours studied.

 ### Dataset description
 Dataset name: student_scores.csv